 Do not use in animals with platelet disorders and coagulopathies (particularly thrombocytopenia).

-Do not use in cats with hypersensitivity to thiamazole or the excipient, polyethylene glycol.
+Do not use in cases of hypersensitivity to the active substance or to any of the excipients.

-Do not use in pregnant or lactating females.

-Please refer to section 4.7.
+Do not use in pregnant or lactating females (please refer to section 3.7).

-4.4 Special warnings
+3.4 Special warnings